cybozu-go/pod-security-admission/docs/design.md

 - Validating webhook for `Restricted`
 - Mutating webhook for `Restricted`

+Why didn't we target `Privileged` pods for webhooks?
+Some privileged pods, such as CNI plugins, DNS and other system pods, need to be started before admission webhooks.
+If those pods are webhook targets, there will be a problem that those pods cannot be launched.

 How to specify the group of Pods to which each policy is applied
 ----------------------------------------------------------------